hackclub-archive/events/hack_night/README.md

 ### Check-ins

-Check-ins are an optional way for organizers to see where everyone is at in with their projects.
+Check-ins are a way for organizers to see where everyone is at in with their projects.

 _**Hackers may have muted their chat when hacking.
-Make sure to ping the [#hack-night](https://starthackclub.slack.com/messages/hack-night) channel before getting check-ins started.**_
+Make sure to ping @here on the [#hack-night](https://starthackclub.slack.com/messages/hack-night) channel before getting check-ins started.**_

 ### Demos